Tutorial

 ------ ---------------------------------------------------------

-The previous code did not take into account the fact that DateTimeImmutable::createFromFormat will return false if an invalid value (such as -1 for the year) is passed.
+The earlier code did not consider that DateTimeImmutable::createFromFormat might return false when invalid values (such as the year being -1) are passed.

 Let’s try it.